Healthy Homes Assessment Normandale

 Draught Stopping Normandale

-Draughts may lead to dropping temperatures within households.
-A damp home costs more to heat, meaning wasting energy and incurring higher costs.
+Draughts can lead to dropping temperatures within households.
+A humid home is more expensive to heat, resulting in wasted energy and resulting in higher bills.

-You don’t require to cover up holes or gaps that are part of the building.
-For example, tiny gaps around doors and windows could be necessary to allow for the movement of the building when the household heats and cools, to allow them to be opened and closed rather instead of being stuck.
-We will test all doors and windows during our Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes in the construction.
+For instance, small gaps around doors and windows could be necessary to allow for movement within the building as the household gets warmer and cooler, so that they are able to be opened and closed rather instead of being stuck.
+We will test all doors and windows as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections